ljlapierre/ansible-roles/ub-baseline/README.md

 ub2004-baseline
 =========

-An opinionated baseline run on all of my Ubuntu 20.04 servers & LXD containers
+An opinionated baseline run on all of my Ubuntu servers & Incus containers

 License
 -------